wjlei1990/ComputationalGeophysicsWorkshop/Guides_for_speakers.md

 ### Guides for Speakers

+##### Storage directory

-# Copy the shared content at `/scratch/fast`, including source code, and data.
+Copy the shared content at `/scratch/fast`, including source code, and data.

-It is a SSD storage.
+##### Slides and instructions

+It is also recommended to write a simple instructions, for example, key terminal commands in the instructions.
+Since we got students from different programming levels, it is important for keep for instructions simple and straight-forward.